PhilipDavidPlant/inugo-code-example/README.md

 This example project demonstrates a node.js back-end working with an Angular Front end.

 Code for the node server is stored under the `/server` folder.
-Code for the front-end is stored in the `/src` folder.
+Code for the front-end is stored in the `/src` folder, and most of the components are in the `/src/app` folder.

 ## Build Everything